Skip to content

 Traditional challenges

-• Legal team time was taken up with drafting and evaluating contracts
+• Legal team time consumed by drafting and reviewing contracts

-• Contracts existed in different locations, making tracking difficult
+• Contracts stored across different locations, making tracking difficult

-• Unclear visibility on approvals, risks, and deadlines
+• Poor visibility into approvals, risks, and deadlines

 This left legal teams reactive, overloaded, and constantly firefighting.